JanicaCosta/Game-Project-2/README.md

 At the bottom there are a results where will sum the win for each player, if there is a drawn, 1 point will sum to each player.

+## Testing

+I have tested the game in diferent browsers.

+I can confirm the results are always right.

+I can confirm the design for the game is very simple and the main goal was making the game easy to play and be responsive to all diferent situations, X winning, O winning or Drawn

 ### Responsive

 The game is responsive to any device.